jim-steerforth/cli-linux/pages/09.server-benchmark/default.md

 title: 'Server Benchmarking'
 ---

-I am using the server benchmark nench available here https://github.com/n-st/nench The first is a www.hostvhds.com server on their 79 cent a month plan on Ubuntu, the second on alibaba.com running Aliyun, a derivative of Centos, the third a DigitalOcean Droplet.
+<p>I am using the server benchmark nench available here https://github.com/n-st/nench
+The first is a www.hostvhds.com server on Ubuntu, the second on alibaba.com running Aliyun, a derivative of Centos, the third a DigitalOcean Droplet again in Ubuntu.</p>
+<p>Not much difference in performance between them.
+The Alibaba is a free one year trial, the hostvds is 79c a month and the Droplet is $5 a month. </p>

 <html>
     <body>